-Our belief is the continuing search for perfection made of small details, quirks of the oldest Neapolitan Tailoring tradition, our only guide in the research, and the development of products totally handmade and exclusively made for those people who are sensitive to style and elegance that want to distinguish themselves in the world.
+Our belief is that the continuing endeavor for perfection is achieved in the finest of details, the quirks of the oldest Neapolitan Tailoring traditions.
+The gauge in our work is measured against the absolute mastery of these traditions, with the development of products totally handmade and produced exclusively for such people as those who recognise the epitome of style and elegance so that they might distinguish themselves in the world

-Principe di Eleganza is one of the most important italian companies that manufactures clothing characterized by processes typical of the Neapolitan Tailoring.
+Principe di Eleganza is one of the most important italian companies that manufactures clothing characterized by processes typical of Neapolitan Tailoring.
 Together with other prestigious brands of the Neapolitan Tailoring born in 1351 in the church of Sant’Egidio to the market with the birth of the “Confraternita dei Sartori”, it represents the Neapolitan style in the world.
-All products which have the lowest common denominator craftsmanship made Hand make the articles produced richly detailed, unique and exclusive.
-The brand Principe di Eleganza expresses the synthesis of quality, of elegance, style, imagination.
+All products have the lowest common denominator craftsmanship creating unique garments that are richly detailed, unlike any other, and utterly exclusive.
+The brand Principe di Eleganza expresses the synthesis of quality, elegance, style and imagination..

 Many people think that elegance is a gift, a talent, an innate quality, and this is partly true.

-There are many people who know how to move, speak, communicate better than others, but no one is condemned to be vulgar.
+There are some people who know how to move, speak, communicate better than others, but no one is condemned to be vulgar.

-Very often you can not trust the only instinct, elegance, simplicity, sobriety are arts that we learn and grow.
+Very often you can not trust only instinct.
+Elegance, simplicity, sobriety are arts that we learn and grow.

-The history of the brand Principe di Eleganza is a rich history of tradition and a huge craft heritage that goes back strictly to the Neapolitan Tailoring School.
+The history of the brand Principe di Eleganza is a rich history of tradition and a huge craft heritage that adheres strictly to the Neapolitan Tailoring School.

-A story of pride for the old traditions, of industrious hands always struggling with scissors, fabrics and needles.
+It is a story of pride for old traditions, of industrious hands that strive with scissors, fabrics and needles.

-Hours and hours of hard work in search of perfection, of the details that make one a chief, rewarded by the taste and satisfaction of seeing its articles worn by many people around the world.
+Hours and hours of hard work in search of perfection, of virtuoso details, rewarded by the satisfaction of seeing its articles worn by the most refined men of the world.

 Principe di Eleganza is the quintessential example of Robe Neapolitan Tailoring in the highest expression, exclusively handmade from the first to the last stage of processing.

-The sartorial elegance Princincipe is founded on three basic elements that make our clothes truly unique and special: tissues, the internal construction, the shoulder, the armhole and the details of a typical jacket Principe.
+The sartorial elegance of Principe is founded on three basic elements that make our clothes truly unique and special: tissues, the internal construction, the shoulder and the armhole are the details of a typical Principe jacket.

-The fabric, is the soul of the dress, the language to tell the seasons and their change, shaped and molded by the expert hands of tailors.
-Hours and hours spent working super fine fabrics, whose thickness and thinner than a human hair.
+The fabric is the soul of the dress, the language to tell the seasons and their change, shaped and moulded by the expert hands of tailors.
+Hours and hours spent working super fine fabrics thinner than that of a single human hair.

-A fabric so fine, of 12.8 microns is malleable only needle, thread and hands of tailors that have the dexterity required.
-A dress Prince takes at least 35 hours of work completely handmade and clothing made with these superlative fabrics are extremely comfortable and are worn like a “second skin”.
+A fabric so fine, of 12.8 microns, malleable only using the finest needles, threads and hands of tailors that have the dexterity required.
+A Principe suit, that takes at least 35 hours of work, with such superlative fabrics, are so extremely comfortable they are worn like a “second skin”.

-Contrary to popular belief, our typical customer is a customer who does not need to be branded, it feels important because it bears on display the brand of this or that Maison, has no need to feel important because it belongs to the herd, the our customer together with our tailors creates his style, a unique style whose diversity is an absolute value, built on his person, with small and precious details that make the garment unique.
+Contrary to popular belief our typical customer is a customer who does not need to be branded, who feels important because he bears on display the brand of this or that Maison, who has no need to feel important because he belongs to the herd.
+Our customer together with our tailors creates his style, a unique style whose diversity is an absolute value, built around his person, with small and precious details that make the garment unique..

 Today many companies talk about quality of materials, garments with any particular tissue, but few talk about the quality of the workmanship.

-In Principe di Eleganza’s garments processing handmade outside the head as buttonholes, stitching etc., are important, but those that make only a garment are the processes that are not seen, working inside the head, as the commissioning canvas, construction of the neck that is born on the jacket, machining Bindelli, processing the shape of the breast that hand-made to fit the head of the physical client, making the head like a second skin.
+The visible components of Principe di Eleganza’s garments such as pockets, buttonholes and stitching are very important, but those that make the garment truly special are the processes that are not seen, working inside, such as the commissioning canvas, the construction of the neck that is born on the jacket, machining Bindelli, processing the shape of the breast to exactly fit that of the physical client.
+It is this attention to unseen details that make the suit like a second skin.

-The man’s suit is built directly on the body.
-The hand stitching is essential to give the jacket the maximum elasticity.
-All these features make it possible to fit comfortably across your chest like a second skin “, and it is for this reason that the clothes made by Tailors Neapolitans were trendy in the various environments: Prince Umberto di Savoia was packed only classic jackets like those cream-colored She loved to wear in the summer.
-The elegant Curzio Malaparte was, instead, sewing jackets reminiscent of a deep blue color of the sea of Capri, the great Eduardo ordered in a “pied de poule” gray and black.
-De Sica liked to take them both on the set (as in the film “L’Oro di Napoli” in which personifies the archetypal gentleman from Naples), both in the life of every day.
-The “Neapolitan Jacket” is a leader of the cult of elegance, a reference point for its classic cut, for the peculiarity of ‘width of the sleeve must “follow the movements, almost like a sweater.”
-Its interior is soft, his particular line in view of the length, the dress must lean on the person, not esserle sewn, not to limit its gestures.
+Suits made by Neapolitan Tailors have been renowned for centuries and utilized in all arenas of high society life: Prince Umberto di Savoia wore only classic jackets such as the cream-colored one that he loved to wear in the summer.
+The elegant Curzio Malaparte had jackets reminiscent of the deep blue color of the sea of Capri, the great Eduardo ordered a “pied de poule” gray and black.
+De Sica liked to take them both on the set (as he did in the film “L’Oro di Napoli” which personifies the archetypal gentleman from Naples).
+The “Neapolitan Jacket” is a leader in the cult of elegance, a reference point for its classic cut, for the particularity of its ‘width of the sleeve that must “follow the movements, almost like a sweater.”